ietf/www.ietf.org/RFCs.md

 * **PDF**.
 This is a PDF of an HTML rendering of the RFC and so it can include any SVG diagrams and the links work but again the metadata is limited.
 PDFs are the only paginated RFC format.

 * **RFCXML**.
 This is the raw source of RFCs, not a publication format.
-RFCXML is an XML language fully documented on https://authors.ietf.org and has been used as the source format since RFC 8651.
+RFCXML is an XML language fully documented on the [I-D Authors Resource Site](https://authors.ietf.org) and has been used as the source format since RFC 8651.

 ## <a id="statuses">Statuses</a>
 Most RFCs and all new RFCs have one of the following statusus.
 Statuses may change over time.

-* **Informational**. `An "Informational" specification is published for the general information of the Internet community, and does not represent an Internet community consensus or recommendation.` [RFC 2026], Section 4.2.2
+* **Informational**. `An "Informational" specification is published for the general information of the Internet community, and does not represent an Internet community consensus or recommendation.` [RFC 2026, Section 4.2.2](https://www.rfc-editor.org/rfc/rfc2026.html#section-4.2.2)

 * **Experimental**. `The "Experimental" designation typically denotes a specification that is part of some research or development effort.
-Such a specification is published for the general information of the Internet technical community and as an archival record of the work` [RFC 2026], Section 4.2.1
+Such a specification is published for the general information of the Internet technical community and as an archival record of the work` [RFC 2026, Section 4.2.1](https://www.rfc-editor.org/rfc/rfc2026.html#section-4.2.1)

 * Standards have one of the following statuses: